a-shish07/a-shish07/README.md

 ASHISH KUMAR DUBEY
--  Hi, I’m @a-shish07 , currently upgrading myself:)
+-  Hi, I’m @a-shish07 , currently upgrading myself :)
 -  Keep Things as Simple as you can !!
 -  Doing  Competitive Programming for fun  and learning Backend Development for skill.
 -  Pursuing Btech from Bundelkhand University.